AndiKleini/sqlserver.prometheus.metrics.exporter/README.md

 Intention is in tracking and analyzing performance within the database, without the necessisity any adaption in the client code.

 ## Features
-Supported metrics are:
+Supported metrics are describes below.
-* MaxElapsedTime
-* MinElapsedTime
-* AverageElapsedTime
-* ExecutionCount

-The system is open for customizations and adding new metrics.

 ### Max Elapsed Time
 The total elapsed time, in microseconds, for completed executions of this stored procedure.